bytecodealliance/bytecodealliance.org/_posts/2026-07-20-wasmtime-gc.md

 is a simple bump pointer within the active semi-space and the collector does not require any read or write barriers.

-WebAssembly promises to be fast, safe, and portable, but it is the runtime that must actually shoulder that responsibility in its implementation.

 We reuse WebAssembly linear memories under the covers to implement and sandbox the GC heap.
 A reference to a GC object is not a native pointer, it is a 32-bit index into the GC heap's underlying linear memory.
-This has a benefits in all three dimensions.
-Perhaps most obvious is the defense-in-depth safety
-implication: even in the face of collector bugs that corrupt the GC heap, a malicious Wasm program can't escape the sandbox to access host memory.
+WebAssembly promises to be fast, safe, and portable, but it is the runtime that must actually shoulder that responsibility in its implementation, and reusing linear memories for the GC heap has benefits in all three dimensions.
+Perhaps most obvious is the defense-in-depth safety implication: even in the face of collector bugs that corrupt the GC heap, a malicious Wasm program can't escape the sandbox to access host memory.
 As far as being fast goes, it lets us use virtual-memory guard pages to elide explicit bounds checks, just like we do for linear memories; we get tight integration with our pooling instance allocator, ensuring we preserve our 5-microsecond instantiation times; and, on 64-bit machines, 32-bit GC references are more compact than 64-bit pointers, more efficiently utilizing CPU caches.
 Finally, allocating, deallocating, and resetting large regions of memory quickly across many platforms (including bare metal!), each of which have subtly different capabilities, involves a lot of special-casing.
 Our existing implementation of linear memories is already portable across these platforms and already does that special-casing, so, by building our GC heap on top of a linear memory, we get a portable GC heap "for free" as well.

 To further ratchet up our confidence in the collector's correctness, we extended our fuzzing infrastructure to hammer on Wasm GC.
 First, we extended [`wasm-smith`] to support the GC proposal.
-It can, in theory, generate roughly any GC-using Wasm program, given enough time.[^wasm-smith-gc] But it might take a *looong* time to do that, which is why we supplemented it with two additional
+It can, in theory, generate roughly any GC-using Wasm program, given [enough time][fuzz-experiment].[^wasm-smith-gc] But it might take a *looong* time to do that, which is why we supplemented it with two additional fuzzers:
-fuzzers:

 1. One designed to [exercise][gc-ops-fuzzer] interesting and arbitrary object graphs, type references, and subtyping relationships